nimiq/developer-center/learn/validator-trustscore.md

 <Callout type='warning'>

- The Validator Trustscore is still under heavy development and nothing is final.
-Feel free to share your [Suggestions and Feedback](#suggestions-feedback).
+The Validator Trustscore is still under development and we are open to discuss changes to the algorithm.

 </Callout>